ssuds/ssuds.github.io/README.md

 First, install bundler using the command 'gem install bundler' My Gemfile contains the appropriate dev dependencies.
 Simply navigate to the cloned repository and run 'bundle install'

-Now, simply run 'bundle exec jekyll serve' in the root of the repository, and visit http://localhost:4000 in your browser to see the page.
+Now, simply run 'jekyll serve --watch' in the root of the repository, and visit http://localhost:4000 in your browser to see the page.
+The watch tag means that the page will regenerate automatically as changes to the source are made.

 ## Staying Updated
 Run 'bundle update' from the root of the repository to keep Jekyll and it's dependencies up to date.